-Join ANI $75pa or less with concession or multiple years.
+Join the ANI for $75pa or less with concession or multiple year membership.
 Click HERE.

 Fully paid members get discounts at all ANI activities.
 These include:

 o Maritime Events such as the 2016 briefing and tour of HMAS Canberra and the 2017 HMAS Albatross briefing on the Future of the Fleet Air Arm.

 o Annual Dinner in Canberra where the Vernon Parker Oration is given by a distinguished figure in naval, strategic or national affairs.
 Previous speakers have included Mr Rick Smith, the Hon Kim Beazley AO, Dr Brendon Nelson, Chiefs of the RAN and foreign navies.

 o Annual Goldrick seminar in Canberra toward end of the year.
 This series has a focus on providing a forum on a particular topic with a panel of experts to lead the discussion.

 o Lectures on an opportunity basis by distinguished leaders and thought-leaders in naval and strategic affairs.